 1. Start With Inclusive Design From the Beginning

-When different abilities are considered from the very beginning of the planning process, the space becomes more natural and less manufactured.
-If you do this, you will avoid costly retrofits in the future, and the design will be easier to understand for everyone.
+When different capabilities are considered from the very beginning of the planning process, the space becomes more natural and less manufactured.
+If you do this, you will be able to avoid expensive retrofits in the future, and the design will be simpler for everyone to comprehend without any difficulty.

 2. Prioritise Physical Access and Clear Pathways

-These features are helpful if you use wheelchairs, mobility aids, or just need more space to move around, especially when it comes to universal design in public places.
+These features are helpful if you use wheelchairs or mobility aids or just need more space to move around, especially when it comes to universal design in public places.

 3. Design for Sensory Comfort and Easy Navigation

-Accessibility is not just about physical movement when it comes to accessible environment planning.
-It’s also about the feel of a place.
-Lighting that’s either too bright, loud noise or confusing signs can cause spaces to be stressful and difficult to use.
+Accessibility is not limited to the ability to move around physically; it also includes the ability to plan for an environment that is accessible.
+Additionally, it is about the atmosphere of a location.
+Lighting that’s either too bright, loud noise, or confusing signs can cause spaces to be stressful and difficult to use for people with disabilities.

 Sound sensory design promotes balance.
-Clear signage, bold colour contrast, soft lighting, and low noise enable you to tell where you are and where you’re headed.
+Clear signage, bold color contrast, soft lighting, and low noise enable you to tell where you are and where you’re headed.

 4. Make Amenities and Facilities Actually Usable

-A room can be technically meeting requirements and still feel difficult to use without proper accessible environment planning.
+A room can be technically meeting requirements and still feel difficult to use without proper accessible environment planning for people with disabilities.
 That’s why practical design matters.
-Toilets, counters, seating and controls should be easy to reach and grasp without assistance.
+Toilets, counters, seating, and controls should be easy to reach and grasp without assistance.

 Big, disastrous things happen because of little mistakes.
-A mundane task can become annoying if the sink is installed too high or the door is hard to turn.
-This scenario is especially true if accessible spaces for people with disabilities are not taken into account.
+A mundane task can become annoying if the sink is installed too high or the door is difficult to turn.
+This scenario is especially true if planners do not take accessible spaces for people with disabilities into account.

 5. Use Assistive Technology in a Simple, Thoughtful Way

-Technology can make access better when it’s done right as part of accessible environment planning.
-The automatic doors, the hearing aid devices and accessible digital resources should be intuitive to use and work consistently.
+Technology can improve access when it’s done right as part of accessible environment planning.
+The automatic doors, the hearing aid devices, and accessible digital resources should be intuitive to use and work consistently.

 Adding more features is not the goal.
 It’s to support real needs, using practical accessibility design ideas that reduce friction rather than add complexity.